Classic Car Meetings

 The White Lion Antiques Centre started holding Classic Car Breakfast meetings in April 2012.
-These meetings have grown in popularity and we regularly see upwards of eighty cars attending.
-Our large car park holds in excess of 200 cars and is marshalled on Breakfast meeting days to ensure the safety of your prized possession.
+These meetings have grown in popularity and we regularly see 100-200 cars attending.
+Our large car park and adjoining neatly mowed field holds in excess of 400 cars and is marshalled on Breakfast meeting days to ensure the safety of your prized possession.
 A look through our date-page tabs will show you the great diversity of cars that attend.
 Our meetings are known for their relaxed and friendly atmosphere and our tearoom serves a hearty breakfast and excellent coffee.

 Meeting times 8am-Midday. *Please note all Marques are welcome on all days*

 14th September “ “ Austin Healey

 Owner of the White Lion Jerry Mahony (pronounced Marny) a former Racing Driver who had a relatively short but distinguished motorsport career.
 Jerry was 1991 British Thundersaloon Champion driving a 750HP highly modified Sierra Cosworth RS500.
 Jerry also won races in many categories during his racing career including the British Touring Car Championship where he raced the mighty Arquati Cosworth RS500 scoring Ford’s first win for the RS500 at Silverstone in March 1988.
 He went on to race a BMW M3 in the BTCC in 1990 but was plagued by unreliability.